Freight Shipping from Buffalo to Kansas City

 How much does it cost to ship freight from Buffalo to Kansas City?

-Full truckload (FTL) rates from Buffalo, NY to Kansas City, KS currently range from $2,404-$2,963 for a standard dry van load over the 1,118-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Kansas City, KS currently range $2,404-$2,963 (roughly $2.18-$2.67 per mile over 1,118 miles).
 LTL shipments typically cost $815-$1,350 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Kansas City?

-Standard FTL transit from Buffalo to Kansas City is approximately 20 hrs by truck over 1,118 miles.
+Standard FTL transit from Buffalo to Kansas City is approximately 20 hrs by truck over 1,118 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Bison Yard to BNSF Argentine Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Buffalo to Kansas City freight?